+Likelihood

-Likelihood Consequence
+Consequence

-Likelihood Consequence Rating
+Rating

+Possible

+Moderate

-Possible Moderate Medium
+Medium

 Action/ Strategy

-Ensure that Councilors Agreement to the City s are aware of the benefit of Kalamunda. of the Sponsorship
+Ensure that Councilors are aware of the benefit of the Sponsorship

+Agreement to the City of Kalamunda.

-- 27. The collaboration between the two organisations has functioned very well over the last two years. - 28.
-The City has benefitted from the status of Platinum sponsor of the Kalamunda Chamber of Commerce. - 29.
+27. The collaboration between the two organisations has functioned very well over the last 2 years.

+- 28. The City has benefitted from the status of Platinum sponsor of the Kalamunda Chamber of Commerce. - 29.
 The waiver of fees and charges has enabled the Kalamunda Chamber of Commerce to develop the Farmers Market into a multi award-winning event that attracts visitors from across the Perth Metro area. - 30.
 The waiver of fees and charges has also allowed the Kalamunda Chamber of Commerce to seed-fund the Kalamunda Night Markets and establish them as a place activator for the Kalamunda town centre and a major tourism attraction. - 31.
 The continuation of the Sponsorship Agreement with the Kalamunda Chamber of Commerce progresses the City of Kalamunda's commitment to a collaborative working relationship, strengthening business ties.